 Hungry Healthy Happy by Dannii Martin

-Dannii’s book is a result of a very personal story – a story of weight gain followed by weight loss and a complete change of diet and lifestyle.
-This is not a book about dieting, no, it’s one about eating healthily and enjoyably.
+Dannii’s book is a result of a very personal story.
+It’s a story of weight gain followed by weight loss and a complete change of diet and lifestyle.
+This is not a book about dieting though.
+No, it’s one about eating healthily and enjoyably.
 The full title of the book says it all Hungry Healthy Happy: how to nourish your body without giving up the food you love.

 For those of us with a sweet tooth, (qui moi?) there is plenty to keep us happy, with banana bread, lemon squares and even chocolate chip cookies.
-Maple syrup replaces refined sugar and coconut oil is used instead of butter.
-Having made many similar sweet treats myself, I know how delicious they can be.
+Dannii replaces refined sugar with maple syrup and uses coconut oil instead of butter.
+As I’ve made many similar sweet treats myself, I know how delicious they can be.
 Green smoothies sit alongside luxury hot chocolate and avocado and poached egg alongside chocolate hazelnut spread.

 Whilst the recipes feature quite a lot of meat, I’ve found quite a few vegetarian and vegan recipes I want to try.
 Quinoa bean burgers and portobello mushroom pizzas are high up on the list as is the refreshing sounding Japanese noodle salad.
 Many of the meat recipes, such as sausage casserole and moussaka can easily be adapted to use vegetarian ingredients.

-Although, I’m not convinced by the use of fat free or reduced fat milk and yoghurt in the recipes, I was pleased to see that most of the ingredients used are wholefoods.
-When flour or bread are used, for instance, they’re wholemeal.
+Although, I’m not convinced by the use of fat free or reduced fat milk and yoghurt in the recipes, I was pleased to see that most of the ingredients are whole foods.
+When Dannii uses flour or bread, for instance, they’re wholemeal.
 There are plenty of fruit and vegetables present and nearly everything is homemade, including sauces and dressings.

 The photographs, taken by Jacqui Melville, are bright, clear and enticing.
 I was pleased to see that every recipe had a photograph.
-I like to be inspired by food and whilst the recipes are the most important part, pictures are one of the main ways this happens for me.
-I know I’m not alone.
+Although recipes are the most important part of any cookbook, pictures really help to inspire me.
+I know I’m not alone in this.

-All in all, this is a really well put together, useful and motivational book.
+All in all I really like this book.
+It’s put together really well and is both useful and motivational.
 It has lots of interesting recipes and ones you could happily live off most of the time.
 It’s a keeper and somehow, I will find a place for it on my overcrowded book shelves.

 Published by Jacqui Small, ISBN 9781910254370, it has an RRP of £20.
 Dannii blogs at Hungry Healthy Happy.

-I don’t use garlic and onion powder, so I couldn’t make up Dannii’s taco spice mix, but I do have a freezer full of our chillies, so I used one of those.
+I don’t use garlic and onion powder, so I couldn’t make up Dannii’s taco spice mix.
+But I do have a freezer full of our chillies, so I used one of those.
 I also added a carrot.
-I had some rocket in the fridge, so used that instead of lettuce and I also made up my own tomato salsa as I had a couple of fresh tomatoes to hand.
+As I had some rocket in the fridge I used that instead of lettuce and I also made up my own tomato salsa as I had a couple of fresh tomatoes to hand.
 The guacamole I substituted with slices of avocado.

 As I suspected from Dannii’s recipe, the result was excellent.
-They really hit the spot on a miserable blustery day, being warming, filling and very, very tasty.
-CT and I ate them for lunch on Sunday and were satisfied for the rest of the day.
+Those pancake wraps really hit the spot on a miserable blustery day.
+They’re warming, filling and very, very tasty.
+CT and I ate them for lunch on Sunday and they kept us satisfied for the rest of the day.

 - 2 tbsp olive oil